LeiCao97/PreLnc/README.md

 ---
 ### Statement:
 The feature extraction method in the scripts mainly comes from from CPAT[1], CPC2[2] and LncRScan-SVM[3].
+The cpmodule package is mainly derived from CPAT and used to calculate Hexamer score.

 ---
 ### References: